 This organic plant makes an excellent herbal tea, with the added bonus of being medicinal.
-Use either leaves or flowers; both give you a superb product.
+Use either leaves, flowers or smaller stems; all parts give you a superb product.
 While you are at this Site be sure to read the articles about this wonderful herb.

 Rabbit Tobacco (also called Life Everlasting) has a long history of use by early American settlers and several Indian Tribes.
 In spite of its name, this marvelous organic herb is not in the tobacco family and is not addictive